denizdgn/minnie/README.md

 Also remove the minnie-related lines from your .bashrc

 ## Acknowledgements
-We are grateful to Dr. João Rodrigues (@JoaoRodrigues) for making his interfacea package available to minnie!
+We are grateful to Dr. João Rodrigues (@JoaoRodrigues) for making his interfacea package available for minnie!

 ## Contact
 ezgi.karaca@ibg.edu.tr